Canon 10D vs T5i

 - More heavily discounted: Has been available for much longer (launched in February 2003).

-Reasons to prefer the Canon EOS Rebel T5i:
+Arguments in favor of the Canon EOS Rebel T5i:

 - More detail: Has more megapixels (17.9 vs 6.3MP), which boosts linear resolution by 69%.